 Jenia Iontcheva Turner, Professor of Law, B.A. (international relations), 1999, Goucher College; Caplan Scholar, Cambridge University, 1997-98; J.D., 2002, Yale Law School.
 At Yale Law School, Professor Turner was a Coker Fellow and articles editor for the Yale Law Journal and the Yale Journal of International Law.
 In 2000, she was a summer clerk at the Appeals Chamber of the International Criminal Tribunal for the former Yugoslavia, and, the following summer, she worked at the Federal Public Defender's Office in Houston and the New York and Paris offices of Debevoise & Plimpton.
 In 2002-04, Professor Turner served as a Bigelow Fellow at the University of Chicago Law School, where she taught legal research and writing and comparative criminal procedure.
-Her teaching and scholarship interests include criminal law and procedure, comparative and international public law, and European Union law.
+Her teaching and scholarship interests include criminal law and procedure, comparative criminal procedure, international criminal law, international organizations, and European Union law.
 Her first book, Plea Bargaining Across Borders, was published in 2009.
-Her articles have appeared in the Virginia Law Review, Michigan Law Review, American Journal of Comparative Law, Stanford Journal of International Law, Virginia Journal of International Law, Chicago Journal of International Law, and Federal Sentencing Reporter.
+Her articles have appeared in the Virginia Law Review, the Michigan Law Review, the Federal Sentencing Reporter, the American Journal of Comparative Law and the international law journals of Stanford, Virginia, Chicago and NYU.

 Jonni Walls, Lecturer, B.A., 1968, University of Tennessee in Knoxville (Phi Beta Kappa); J.D., 1991, Southern Methodist University School of Law.
-While at SMU.
-Ms. Walls was notes and comments editor for the Journal of Air Law and Commerce and a member of Order of the Coif.
-She is admitted to practice in all Texas courts; United States District courts for the Northern, Southern, Eastern and Western districts of Texas; and the 5th Circuit Court of Appeals.
+While at SMU, Ms. Walls was notes and comments editor for the Journal of Air Law and Commerce and a member of Order of the Coif.
+She is admitted to practice in all Texas courts; United States District courts for the Northern, Southern, Eastern and Western Districts of Texas; and the 5th Circuit Court of Appeals.
 After graduation, she practiced with various Dallas law firms, specializing in employment litigation for management, as well as supervisor training and counseling with respect to human resource issues.
 Ms. Walls' practice experience includes litigation of statutory and common law claims arising in the employment context, practice before administrative agencies, arbitration of disputes arising under employment contracts and collective bargaining agreements, contract negotiation, drafting of employment policies and handbooks, management training seminars, enforcement of confidentiality and noncompetition agreements, and alternative dispute resolution.
 Her experience also includes traditional labor law, union representation campaigns, and practice before the National Labor Relations Board and the National Mediation Board.
 She served as an adjunct professor for SMU Dedman School of Law from 1992 through 2010 and joined SMU's faculty full-time in August 2010, teaching legal research, writing and advocacy.
 She also serves as faculty adviser to the SMU Board of Advocates.